-exposure of persons to excessive noise will not result from the use of the airstrip • XIII.
+exposure of persons to excessive noise levels during the construction of the clear well will not result from the use of the airstrip.
+Therefore, no impact in this regard will occur.
+XIII.
 POPULATION AND HOUSING Wo ould the proj ect: a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
-(Sources: Project Description) Recycled Water Pipelines, Recycled Facilities at WRCRWA Treatment Plant Implementation of the proposed Project western portion of JCSD's service area influence any land use changes and are or indirectly.
-Therefore, no impact in this nt will serve ex with recycle not conside xisting irrigation d water, and a ered growth-in on needs wit as such, will thin the b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? $\boxtimes$ (Sources: Project Description) Recycled Water Pipelines, Recycled In Facilities at WRCRWA Treatment Plans Implementation of the proposed Project Therefore, no impact in this regard will of nt pipelines wi - c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? $\boxtimes$
+(Sources: Project Description) Recycled Water Pipelines, Recycled Water Reservoirs and Pump Station, and Facilities at WRCRWA Treatment Plant Implementation of the proposed Project will serve existing irrigation needs within the western portion of JCSD's service area with recycled water, and as such, will not influence any land use changes and are not considered growth-inducing either directly or indirectly.
+Therefore, no impact in this regard will occur. b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?
+(Sources: Project Description) Recycled Water Pipelines, Recycled Water Reservoirs and Pump Station, and Facilities at WRCRWA Treatment Plant Implementation of the proposed Project pipelines will not displace existing housing.
+Therefore, no impact in this regard will occur. c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?